4Dillon/4Dillon/README.md

 ### I'm a DevOps engineer

 I love DevOps methodology and have been doing it since I was 17 y'o.
 I enjoy automation and am involved in the world of information technology.
-Automate absolutely everything.
-I like to learn new technologies and progress every day
+I like to learn new technologies and progress every day.

 ---